B. Wongar

-B. Wongar (born 1932 as Sreten Božić) is a Serbian-Australian writer.
-For most of his literary career, the concern of his writing has been, almost exclusively, the condition of Aboriginal people in Australia.
-His 1978 short story collection, The Track to Bralgu, was released to critical acclaim by the foreign press, who were led to believe by publisher Little Brown that Wongar was of Aboriginal ethnicity.
-The revelation that Wongar was a Serbian immigrant, as well as inconsistencies in his life story, have led to controversy and allegations of literary hoax and cultural appropriation.
+Sreten Božić (Сретен Божић; 1932 – 8 March 2026), known by his pen name B. Wongar, was a Serbian Australian writer.
+For most of his literary career, his writings concerned the culture of Aboriginal Australians, and the disintegration of their traditional society owing to the effects of colonisation and the mining industry in the 1960s and 1970s.
+His 1978 short story collection, The Track to Bralgu, on which he collaborated with Australian writer Alan Marshall, was released to critical acclaim by the foreign press, who were led to believe by publisher Little Brown that Wongar was of Aboriginal ethnicity.
+The revelation that Wongar was a Serbian immigrant, as well as inconsistencies in his life story, subsequently led to controversy and allegations of literary hoax and cultural appropriation, particularly in Australia.
+However, his work was lauded abroad, including by Jean-Paul Sartre and Simone de Beauvoir, and several Australian literary critics have praised the quality of his writing.